 To help encourage outdoor educational opportunities specifically involving forests or forest products, the Michigan Department of Natural Resources’ Wheels to Woods program offers funding for field trip transportation and resources for teachers and outdoor educators including curriculum guides and training opportunities.

 Summer is a great time to learn about the diversity of Michigan’s ecology and ecosystems, and Indian Trails is always prepared to help your class have an outstanding field trip and learning experience.
 We also know traveling with kids on a bus can be challenging, so we created the “Professional’s Guide to Bus Trips with Kids” a free download to help make your trip a success!
+We also have a blog post dedicated to planning a successful field trip!
 Contact us at email@example.com or request a quote today.